 Training and education opportunities, as we believe strongly in the importance of continued learning.

-Working from provided specifications and wireframes or other direction, create custom frontend web design comps in Sketch.
+Working from provided specifications and wireframes or other direction, create custom frontend web design comps in Sketch (we are also open to switching to Figma).
 If you are used to primarily designing within the context of a theme someone else built, this job is probably not a match.

 - Communicate regularly and as scheduled with the project team

-- Understanding of breakpoints and how to create comps for desktop, mobile, and in-between
+- Create breakpoints and comps for desktop, mobile, and in-between

 - Conduct internal presentations and attend internal critiques/reviews